 The current Xterra isn't an ideal choice for those who plan to drive mostly on the road, as the solid axle and leaf springs in back aren't always the best for ride comfort, but overall the Xterra handles surprisingly well.
-Electronic aids including Hill Descent Control and Hill Start Assist work in concert with a serious truck-style part-time four-wheel-drive system (with high and low ranger) and help maintain poise in precarious situations.
-And altogether the Xterra does well with towing—the V-6 having plenty of torque to haul a small boat, for instance.
+Electronic aids including Hill Descent Control and Hill Start Assist work in concert with a serious truck-style part-time four-wheel-drive system (with high and low ranges) and help maintain poise in precarious situations.
+The Xterra also handles towing jobs fairly well—the V-6 having plenty of torque to haul a small boat, for instance.

 The Xterra received a slight refresh for 2008, only including new wheels, seat materials, and other appearance details, and side airbags were added.
 Electronic stability control has been offered since the 2005 redesign.
 Although Xterra equipment remained quite basic, top SE models include standard Bluetooth and upgraded Rockford-Fosgate sound.

-Feature changes have been minimal over several model years, and as of 2013 (after the formerly related Pathfinder was redesigned as a crossover), the Nissan Xterra remains offered in X, S, and PRO-4X models, with the PRO-4X being the pick for off-road purists.
-That model gets additional skid plates, a locking differential (on 4x4 versions), Bilstein shocks, and 16-inch off-road wheels and BFGoodrich Rugged Trail tires.
-Contrast stitching and seat embroidery was added to the PRO-4X, along with auto headlamps, an outside temperature display, a navigation system with rearview monitor, and a new DIsplay Audio system with auxiliary input, satellite-radio capability, and a USB port.
+Feature changes have been minimal over several model years.
+The Xterra is offered in X, S, and PRO-4X models, with the latter being the pick for off-road junkies.
+That model gets additional skid plates, a locking differential (on 4x4 versions), Bilstein shock absorbers, and 16-inch off-road wheels wearing BFGoodrich Rugged Trail tires.
+Contrast stitching and seat embroidery were added to the PRO-4X, along with auto headlamps, an outside temperature display, a navigation system with rearview monitor, and a Display Audio system with auxiliary input, satellite-radio capability, and a USB port.